rupshabagchi/RStan-models/README.md

 # RStan-models

 STAN code using R, used to model data following the distributions mentioned below.
+A part of Unsupervised Machine Learning course.

 ## Bernoulli model